rapidsai/cusignal/README.md

 [cuSignal 0.15 API](https://docs.rapids.ai/api/cusignal/stable/) | [cuSignal 0.16 Nightly](https://docs.rapids.ai/api/cusignal/nightly/)

+### Installation
+cuSignal has been tested on and supports all modern GPUs - from Maxwell (Jetson Nano) to Ampere.
+We recommend installing via Anaconda for users and via source for contributors.

 ### Conda, Linux OS
 cuSignal can be installed with conda ([Miniconda](https://docs.conda.io/en/latest/miniconda.html), or the full [Anaconda distribution](https://www.anaconda.com/distribution/)) from the `rapidsai` channel.
 If you're using a Jetson GPU, please follow the build instructions [below](https://github.com/rapidsai/cusignal#conda---jetson-nano-tk1-tx2-xavier-linux-os)